NicoHood/HID/Readme.md

 ============

 **Do not name your sketch HID.ino, this wont work!**

+Opening the examples with doubleclick doesnt work, starting from IDE does.

 **Do not use HID in interrupts because it uses Serial (Hoodloader only).
 Your Arduino can crash!**